leoliveira28/Simple-Calc/README.md

 # Simple-Calc
-I coded this simple calc follown the video tutorial from Web Dev Simplified on YouTube.
+I coded this simple calc following the video tutorial from Web Dev Simplified on YouTube.
 :)